Healthy Tips for National Nutrition Month

 Looking for an expert opinion?
 It’s best to also consider visiting a Registered Dietitian Nutritionist (RDN) who can guide your nutritional decisions on a personal basis.
 The Academy of Nutrition and Dietetics has a handy “Find an Expert” tool on their site for reference.

 Whether carrying a reusable water bottle or stepping away from your desk for a quick walk or drinking filtered water on the go, there are a ton of small ways you can begin integrating a healthier lifestyle.
-We’re still early into 2019, so consider National Nutrition Month as just one small way to help move along those healthy living New Year’s resolutions.
+We’re still early in the year, so consider National Nutrition Month as just one small way to help move along those healthy living New Year’s resolutions.